mozilla/elasticutils/docs/searching.rst

 .. seealso::

    http://www.elasticsearch.org/guide/reference/api/search/facets/
-     ElasticSearch docs on facets, facet_filter, and global
+     Elasticsearch docs on facets, facet_filter, and global

    http://www.elasticsearch.org/guide/reference/api/search/facets/terms-facet.html
-     ElasticSearch docs on terms facet
+     Elasticsearch docs on terms facet

 Facets...
 RAW!: ``facet_raw``
 -----------------------------

-ElasticSearch facets can do a lot of other things.
+Elasticsearch facets can do a lot of other things.
 Because of this, there exists :py:meth:`elasticutils.S.facet_raw` which will do whatever you need it to.
 Specify key/value args by facet name.